Frequently asked questions about living at New Horizons

 Is there any religious affiliation at either New Horizons?

 No. New Horizons is entirely non-sectarian in all respects.
 New Horizons in Marlborough does, however, have a daily Catholic Mass and weekly Protestant and Jewish services.
-New Horizons in Woburn has weekly Catholic services, biweekly Protestant services, and Jewish services surrounding special holidays.
+New Horizons in Woburn has weekly Catholic and Protestant services, and Jewish services surrounding special holidays.

 Is cable TV service provided?

 Free basic cable TV service is provided in all units in Marlborough, with enhanced service available upon request.
 Free basic telephone service is also included in the quoted rates at New Horizons in Marlborough.
 In Woburn, residents desiring phone and cable services may easily arrange for same through local providers.

 There are many volunteer opportunities within New Horizons and off-site, as well.
 Residents sometimes go into the classroom of our nearby elementary schools to read to young students.
 In the residence, they initiate clubs, some as ambassadors for the community, knit goods for charity, and help manage the greenhouse.

 New Horizons is mostly for seniors who are very concerned about maintaining their dignity and independence.
 Their ages range from about 65 to 100, with an average in the low to mid 80s.
 We provide a fine residential environment, where residents who have previously lived by themselves very often "come alive again once they no longer have to concern themselves with the burdens of living alone."

 Is there a priority for Marlborough Residents?

 As required by Section 6 of a Marlborough Special Permit, filed in 2005, New Horizons gives preference for admission to prospective residents who or whose immediate family members either are, or were full-time residents of Marlborough.
 When there is a waiting list for new prospective residents who have completed the application process, local residents will move to the top of the waiting list along with other applicants who are not similarly qualified for admission, on an alternating basis.